-Master's in Management degrees are increasingly popular, but they come at a cost.
-MiM courses at top-ranked schools tend to cost between $35,000 and $45,000, around the same as a one-year MBA at some business schools.
+Masters in Management (MiM) degrees are some of the most popular business masters, but they come at a cost.
+MiM courses at top-ranked schools tend to cost between $35,000 and $50,000, around the same as a one-year MBA at some business schools.

-Read on to find out what salary you could earn after a Master’s In Management.
+Read on to find out what your Master’s in Management salary could be after graduation.

-According to the latest Financial Times rankings, the average ‘weighted salary’ (average salaries three years after graduation) for graduates for the top 20 MiM programs, is $93,035.
+According to the latest Financial Times rankings, the average ‘weighted salary’ (average salaries three years after graduation) for graduates from the top 20 MiM programs worldwide is $111,584.

 Value to employers

 Employment sectors for MiM graduates are diverse, with a strong focus on consulting.
-MiM hiring demand is strongest among companies in the consulting, products/services, and manufacturing industries, according to GMAC.
+MiM hiring demand is strongest among companies in the management, strategy and innovation, research, and consulting industries, according to GMAC.

-At HEC Paris, 37% of grads go into the consulting sector, 28% financial services, with technology, luxury, and consumer goods all represented too.
+At HEC Paris, which offers one of the world's top MiMs, 35% of grads go into the consulting sector, 26% financial services, with technology, luxury, and government & non profit work all represented too.

 MiM vs MBA

-Most Master's in Management programs are aimed at recent bachelor’s graduates with a maximum two years’ work or internship experience.
+Most Masters in Management are aimed at recent bachelor’s graduates with a maximum of two years of work or internship experience.
 Whereas MBA candidates tend to have between three-to-five years of work experience, MiM students are typically younger and at earlier stages in their professional careers.

 MiM programs offer a variety of career paths for graduates, with competitive salaries and a strong likelihood that, however much you pay for your MiM, you'll make a good return.